Cross-modal RAG: Sub-dimensional Text-to-Image Retrieval-Augmented Generation: Experiments

-\textbf{Dataset Construction} We evaluate the text-to-image retrieval on the standard benchmark MS-COCO~\cite{chen2015microsoft} and Flickr30K~\cite{young2014image} test sets.
-As for the text-to-image generation, we evaluate the model's image generation capabilities across different aspects and choose three datasets: artistic style transfer in the WikiArt~\cite{asahi417_wikiart_all}, fine-grained image generation in the CUB~\cite{WahCUB_200_2011}, and long-tailed image generation in the ImageNet-LT~\cite{liu2019large}.
-For each genereation dataset, we select some test samples, and use the remaining as the retrieval database.
+\textbf{Dataset Construction} We evaluate the text-to-image retrieval on the standard benchmark MS-COCO~\citep{chen2015microsoft} and Flickr30K~\citep{young2014image} test sets.
+As for the text-to-image generation, we evaluate the model's image generation capabilities across different aspects and choose three datasets: artistic style transfer in the WikiArt~\citep{asahi417_wikiart_all}, fine-grained image generation in the CUB~\citep{WahCUB_200_2011}, and long-tailed image generation in the ImageNet-LT~\citep{liu2019large}.
+For each generation dataset, we select some test samples and use the remaining as the retrieval database.
 More details in Appendix~\ref{app:dataset}.

 \textbf{Implementation Details} For T2I-R, our sub-dimensional dense retriever is composed of a pretrained CLIP vision encoder (ViT-L/14) and an adaptor.
 We train the sub-dimensional dense retriever on the COCO training set using the InfoNCE loss with a temperature of 0.07.
 The adaptor is optimized using the Adam optimizer with an initial learning rate of 5e-5, and a StepLR scheduler with a step size of 3 epochs and a decay factor of 0.6.
-For T2I-G, we use gpt-image-1 as our MLLM backbone and set $\beta=0.015$ based on Therorem~\ref{theorem}.
+The finetuned CLIP (ViT-L/14) is finetuned on the same COCO training set.
+We set $\beta=0.015$ based on Therorem~\ref{theorem}.
 The experiments\footnote{The code is available at https://github.com/mengdanzhu/Cross-modal-RAG.} are conducted on a 64-bit machine with 24-core Intel 13th Gen Core i9-13900K@5.80GHz, 32GB memory and NVIDIA GeForce RTX 4090.